ruilong-zhang/ruilong-zhang.github.io/_pages/about.md

 During grad school, I visited the University of Macau, where I was working with Prof. [Xiaowei Wu](https://sites.google.com/site/wxw0711/).
 I also visited Carnegie Mellon University, where I was working with Prof. [Ben Moseley](https://www.andrew.cmu.edu/user/moseleyb/) and Prof. [Sungjin Im](https://faculty.ucmerced.edu/sim3/).
 I was also a visiting student at the University of Hamburg, working with Prof. [Peter Kling](https://academic.pkling.de/).

-More information can be found in my [CV](/files/CV.pdf).
-I am reachable via ruilzhang4-c@my.cityu.edu.hk or ruilongzhang.cn@gmail.com.
+More information can be found in my [CV](/files/CV.pdf) (Last updated: Dec 03, 2022).

+Email: ruilzhang4-c@my.cityu.edu.hk or ruilongzhang.cn@gmail.com.

 Research Interests